Jeff Stein (author): Biography

 Stein was born in Philadelphia but grew up in New England, moving with his family to Maine in 1954.
 After attending school in Providence, Rhode Island, he moved to Hingham, Massachusetts, where he graduated from high school in 1962.
 Following high school, he attended Boston University, earning a bachelor's degree in American history.
 Stein then attended the University of California, Berkeley, for a master's degree in China studies.
 He entered the U.S. Army in 1967 and served with U.S. Army Intelligence as a case officer from 1968 to 1969.
 While stationed in Vietnam, he was awarded a Bronze Star.

 Stein began his journalism career at a suburban Washington, D.C. weekly.
 He reported for NPR during its early years, while freelancing for major newspapers and magazines.
 In 1981, he briefly edited the Washington City Paper before founding his own paper, The Washington Weekly, which folded in 1984, after a year of publication.
 He then joined United Press International (UPI), rising to deputy foreign editor.
 During this period he also wrote his first book, The Vietnam Factbook, published in 1987.
 In 1992, Stein followed up with A Murder in Wartime, a book which detailed a Green Beret murder case that occurred during the Vietnam War.
-Time magazine lauded the book, calling it "...the best military morality tale since The Caine Mutiny... an exhaustively researched and heavily documented history of the Green Beret murder case."

-In the 1990s, Stein began writing for Salon.com eventually becoming a national security correspondent and breaking one of its biggest stories, an exposé of the secret ties between the Ringling Bros.
-Circus and a former CIA official, Clair George.
-In 2000, Stein teamed with Khidhir Hamza, a scientist who worked on Saddam Hussein's nuclear program before defecting in 1994, to write Saddam's Bombmaker.
-The book garnered widespread and enthusiastic reviews, including one from former chief of the National Security Agency, Gen. William E. Odom, who, in The Washington Post, called it "Not only stranger but frequently bloodier than fiction.
-The book should attract a wide range of readers, from foreign policy and security specialists to bored airplane passengers looking for a thriller."
+In the 1990s, Stein began writing for Salon.com eventually becoming a national security correspondent.
+In 2000, alongside Khidhir Hamza, a scientist who worked on Saddam Hussein's nuclear program before defecting in 1994, Stein wrote Saddam's Bombmaker.
 In 2002, Congressional Quarterly hired Stein to launch and edit CQ/Homeland Security which was nominated for an award in its first year of existence.